 South Carolina | SC Picture Project | Sumter County Photos | Church of the Holy Cross

-Joel Roberts Poinsett is one of several notables buried in the church’s cemetery.
+Joel Roberts Poinsett is one of several notable South Carolinians buried in the church’s cemetery.
 Before he died in 1851, he was a well-regarded statesman and botanist.
 The Christmas poinsettia is named for him because he introduced the flower to this country from Mexico.
-Every year, on his birthday and on the date of his death, poinsettias are placed on his tomb in the churchyard at the Church of the Holy Cross.
+Every year on his birthday and on the date of his death, poinsettias are placed on his tomb in the churchyard at the Church of the Holy Cross.

 You may not use them in any form without written consent.

 SCIWAY does not provide contact information for photographers.